AMReX-Combustion/PeleC/Docs/sphinx_doc/BoundaryConditions.rst

   end subroutine bcnormal

-The choice of the relax parameters in  `bc_params` is case dependent and some trial and error process have to be done to find the best values.
-Some recommandations can be given according to the litterature and practical experience:
+The choice of the relaxation parameters in  ``bc_params`` is case-dependent, unfortunately.
+Some trial-and-error is often required to find the best values.
+However, we suggest the the following based on literature and practical experience:

-* `relax_U`, `relax_V` and `relax_W` should be around the value of 0.2.
-Higher values will impose the velocity more "strongly", but it will lead to more unphysical waves reflection.
+* ``relax_U``, ``relax_V`` and ``relax_W`` should have values near 0.2.
+Higher values will impose the velocity more "strongly", but will likely lead to more unphysical waves reflection.
-* `relax_T` must be a negative value, also around the value of 0.2.
+* ``relax_T`` must be a negative value, typically near -0.2.
-* For outflows, a value of 0.25 if often reported to be a good choice for `sigma_out`.
+* For outflow boundaries, ``sigma_out`` = 0.25 is often reported to be a good choice.
-* The `beta` is comprised between 0 and 1 and control the amount of the contribution of transverse terms.
+* The ``beta`` must be between 0 and 1; it controls the contribution of transverse terms.
 The choice for this parameter is more complicated.
 For outflows, it should be close to the Mach number.
-For some cases, an averaged Mach number will provide good results, while for other cases, the pointwise local Mach number is better. `beta` will be set to the local Mach number if it is set to a negative value.
-For inflows, it has been found that a value of 0.5 provides good results but it may lead to instabilities, and for some case turning off the transverse terms (beta=1) will be better.
+For some cases, a spatially averaged Mach number will provide good results, while for other cases, the pointwise local Mach number is better. ``beta`` will be set to the local Mach number if it is set to a negative value in the inputs.
+For inflows, it has been found that a value of 0.5 provides good results, but it may lead to instabilities, and for some case turning off the transverse terms (beta=1) will be better.